hybris/kafka-boshrelease/README.md

-# BOSH Release for bosh-release-kafka
+# BOSH Release for kafka

 ## Usage